palomapiot/metahate/README.md

 We welcome contributions from the community to improve and enhance this project.
 If you have questions, feedback, or suggestions, please consider opening an issue on GitHub.
 Follow the steps below to contribute:

 1. **Open an Issue:**
-   - If you have a question, suggestion, or encounter any issues, open a new GitHub issue.
+   - If you have a question, or suggestion, or encounter any issues, open a new GitHub issue.
    - Clearly describe the nature of the issue or your suggestion.
    - Provide any relevant context, such as code snippets, error messages, or screenshots.